 Go for a regular walk

 Guess what, there is no effective and simple exercise other than walking for many health problems.
 Walking is a simple thing that can heal many conditions.
 Regular walking strengthens your legs and firms the weak muscles as well as tones them up.
-30 minutes of walk for 5 times a week can reduce the weakness of your legs in a few days.
+30 minutes of the walk 5 times a week can reduce the weakness of your legs in a few days.

 Soak your Feet in warm water